Where to Live in Romania: Large City vs Small Town vs Village

 Smaller cities can be very charming, too.
 (This is Sighisoara, by the way).

-There are surely even more differences between the small and large cities in Romania and, up to a point, they’re probably similar to those in other countries.
-But do have these in mind when choosing your destination and the city you’ll be spending your time in in the country.
+There are surely even more differences between the small and large cities in Romania and, up to a point, they’re probably similar to those in any other country.

 If you are in constant need for something to do, you like going out to a different place every night, you want to be part of multiple clubs and have a very active social life – or you need constant, special hospital care – then you should choose a larger city, knowing that it will be a bit more expensive, among other things.